College Adviser Position Description

 • Adhere to all guidelines of AmeriCorps and the Corporation for National and Community Service.

-• In consultation with the program director, seek out and participate in other opportunities for professional development.
+• In consultation with program staff, seek out and participate in other opportunities for professional development.

 Requirements:

-• Ability and willingness to work hours that coincide with a typical school day, including some night and weekend hours.
+• Ability and willingness to work hours that coincide with a typical school day for educators, as well as some night and weekend hours

 College Advisers also benefit from professional development opportunities including:

-• A large network of College Advising Corps and AmeriCorps alumni and partner institutions
+• A large network of Virginia College Advising Corps and AmeriCorps alumni and partner institutions

 For additional information: